-Malnutrition/dehydration – Residents are sometimes intentionally denied food or water as a form of discipline or punishment, or due to simple neglect.
+Malnutrition/dehydration – Residents are sometimes intentionally denied food or water as a form of discipline or punishment or due to simple neglect.
 Dehydration or malnutrition leads to a cascade of injuries and negative effects.

 Filing a complaint about nursing home abuse

-The resident, the resident’s guardian, or another person acting on the resident’s behalf with consent, can bring a complaint of nursing home abuse in Florida with the long-term care ombudsman or an applicable government agency.
+The resident, the resident’s guardian, or another person acting on the resident’s behalf with consent, can bring a complaint of nursing home abuse in FL with the long-term care ombudsman or an applicable government agency.
 Unfortunately, the process can be slow and ultimately ineffective.
 By contacting a private attorney or law firm experienced in nursing home abuse, like The Turnbull Firm in Lakeland, you can get help to put an immediate stop to abuse and begin the process of holding those responsible accountable for their actions.

 Before you can file a lawsuit for nursing home abuse in Florida, your lawyer must conduct a reasonable investigation into the complaint and give the nursing home notice of the complaint.
 The facility has 75 days to evaluate the claim in good faith, including issues of liability or damages.
 Within that period, they must either reject the claim or offer a settlement.

 Not only can you stop abuse immediately by filing legal action, but you can also recover the actual damages the resident suffered, including medical costs and pain and suffering.
 You can receive your attorney’s fees and litigation costs from the nursing home as well, which allows you to keep a greater portion of your monetary award.
 Florida law also authorizes punitive damages in nursing home abuse cases.
-When nursing home abuse takes the life of a resident, Florida law allows wrongful death or survival actions by the personal representative of the estate.
+When nursing home abuse takes the life of a resident, FL law allows wrongful death or survival actions by the personal representative of the estate.

 Florida Nursing Home FAQs

-If you have a family member in a Florida nursing home, you are entrusting the life, health and safety of your loved one to the facility.
-You are trusting that staff is trained, supervised and hired in adequate numbers to provide the appropriate level of care and attention your family member needs.
+If you have a family member in a Florida nursing home, you are entrusting the life, health, and safety of your loved one to the facility.
+You are trusting that staff is trained, supervised, and hired in adequate numbers to provide the appropriate level of care and attention your family member needs.
 Unfortunately, neglect and even abuse in Florida nursing homes occur with alarming frequency.
 Once you know your rights and what to do if a resident is being mistreated, you can take steps to immediately stop any neglect or abuse and hold the facility accountable for any harm they have caused.